baconeta/159261-assignment2/README.md

 ## Attributions

 - In-game music by [Steven Melin](https://stevenmelin.com), free for personal and commercial use.
+- Revamped font by [Chequered Ink](https://www.dafont.com/revamped.font), free for personal and commercial use.

 ### Ali Soltanian Fard Jahromi: Lead Game and Level Designer